-Deandre’s friend is actually putting him in a great position.
-For many of us, nobody is forcing us to validate our product ideas, and as a result, we tend to work on what we want to, or what excites us the most, and are tempted to just build it without real validation other than our hunches.
+Deandre’s friend is putting him in a great position.
+For many of us, nobody is forcing us to validate our product ideas, and as a result, we tend to work on what we want to, or what excites us the most and are tempted to just build it without real validation other than our hunches.
 In Deandre’s case, he has to show proof of product validation before it can be built by his Ruby friend.
 What a great challenge!

 So, what are the first steps in validating a product idea?
-How do you figure out if people want to purchase your product before you actually build it?
+How do you figure out if people want to purchase your product before you build it?

 First off, a disclaimer.
-The real answer to this question is that you can’t validate your product with 100% certainty until it is actually out there for the world to buy.
-You can get pretty good validation whether it will work or not, but nothing is going to be a guarantee.
+The real answer to this question is that you can’t validate your product with 100% certainty until it is out there for the world to buy.
+You can get pretty good validation of whether it will work or not, but nothing is going to be a guarantee.
 So, if it is possible, the best validation is to build the minimum viable product (MVP) and launch it.
-In doing this you are not only validating the product itself, but your ability to market it effectively.
+In doing this you are not only validating the product itself but your ability to market it effectively.

-The good news is that you don’t have to build the product in it’s entirety in order to do this.
+The good news is that you don’t have to build the product in its entirety to do this.
 If there is something that your product will do that you can do manually (even though it won’t scale), start with that.
 If you have an idea for an eBook, you can get a basic cover design and write the first chapter, give that away and then ask for pre-orders of the full version.

 If it works out that you can build an MVP, that’s awesome.
 Especially if the MVP doesn’t take too much time or money to put together.
 However, what do you do if you can’t even build an MVP?
 What are some validation approaches then?

 The most natural method of validating a product that you can’t build an MVP for is to simply utilize the knowledge that you’ve gathered about the target audience so far.
 We do this without even trying.
-Obviously, if we knew a particular reason why the product wouldn’t work out we wouldn’t entertain building it.
+If we knew a particular reason why the product wouldn’t work out we wouldn’t entertain building it.